supercomputer276/sporting2gether/README.md

 From Robert: I would like to apologize for the sudden new directory.
 I'm not sure how to remove it.
 Git is just a pain to use.
 Please ignore it.
 Thank you.

-To set up the database properly, once you've pulled the project, use: python manage.py makemigrations sporting2gether python manage.py migrate
+To set up the database properly, once you've pulled the project, use:<br/>
+python manage.py makemigrations sporting2gether<br/>
+python manage.py migrate